 For you as a Californian garden owner, you might want to first attract monarchs, which have declining populations and could really use all the habitats they can get.
 Monarchs exclusively lay their eggs on the leaves of the milkweed and their caterpillars only eat the leaves of the milkweed, so by planting some of these you will help the otherwise dwindling population of milkweed plants and with complete certainty attract Monarch butterflies to your garden.

 But as mentioned above, there are many more species to explore and many more plants to set up a garden with.
-As a Californian you will have to find plants that grow well in your hardiness zone and specific garden (choosing native species makes this easy) and plants that suites your sense of garden aesthetic.
+As a Californian, you will have to find plants that grow well in your hardiness zone and specific garden (choosing native species makes this easy) and plants that suits your sense of garden aesthetic.
 Underneath you will find a little list of suggested plants:

 Attracts Sara Orange-tip butterfly, Boisduval’s Marble butterfly, Edwards’s Marble butterfly, Large Marble butterfly California White Butterfly.

 This family attracts Painted Lady butterfly, California Dogface butterfly, Red Admiral butterflies, and Mournful Dusky Wing butterfly